CalebBell/chemicals/README.rst

 The chemicals library features an extensive compilation of pure component chemical data that can serve engineers, scientists, technicians, and anyone working with chemicals.
-The chemicals library facilitates the retrieval of:
+The chemicals library facilitates the retrieval and calculation of:

 - Chemical constants including formula, molecular weight, normal boiling and melting points, triple point, heat of formation, absolute entropy of